s-nlp/inappropriate-sensitive-topics/Version2/appropriateness/README.md

 The folder contains the following files:
 - ``Appropriateness.csv`` -- all data labelled for the appropriateness (163,332 instances)
 - ``train.csv``, ``val.csv``, ``test.csv`` -- data separated into training, validation, and test subsets in proportion 80:10:10.
+- ``Stratify.ipynb`` -- shows the process of the data stratification
+-
 We also provide scripts for training and running models on the dataset:
 - ``Training.ipynb`` -- training of a model on the data
 - ``Inference.ipynb`` -- running of the pre-trained model

+We also manually created list of appropriate and inappropriate samples ``manual_labelled.csv`` and compared our models performance with another existing classic toxic model with this data in ``compare_manual_data.ipynb``

 The model trained on 100% confidence samples from this data can be used via tranformes API as [Skoltech/inappropriate-messages-high-confidence](https://huggingface.co/Skoltech/inappropriate-messages-high-confidence).